laurenmoos/weird-mario/doc/april_report.md

 Super Mario World followed on the dynamics of prior Super Mario games while introducing new dynamics such as the ability to play with a companion called Yoshi or  additional power-ups like the ‘feather cape’.
 The game was significantly more complex than the original Mario Bros game, and features an early example of ‘world-driven’ video-game design, which resulted in a significant number of issues and glitches.
 As usual, most of these glitches have effects ranging from full game crashes to minor visual artifacts.
 Some of these glitches can be combined to trigger interesting side effects, including the ability to execute code introduced manually by the player.

 The way in which these glitches operate differs significantly from the ROP scenarios that we studied in phase 1 of AIMEE, wherein the artificial intelligence (AI) had significant control over the state of the system.
 On the one hand, in the ROP scenarios the AI had free reign over a relatively large share of the system's memory, and was restricted only by a prohibition on executing new code.
 On the other, in the Weird Mario project the AI's on point of control over the system is the ability to enter inputs using a "virtual" controller emulating the original SNES game controller (which can be seen below).
-Aditionally, while on our first iteration the status of the system's memory was known and maintained during the whole execution of the attack, in these experiments the environment spontaneously varies over time in ways that are chaotically conditioned by the agent's actions, making the memory states unpredictable and therfore requiring more complex techniques.
+Additionally, while on our first iteration the status of the system's memory was known and maintained during the whole execution of the attack, in these experiments the environment spontaneously varies over time in ways that are chaotically conditioned by the agent's actions, making the memory states unpredictable and therefore requiring more complex techniques.

 ![imagen](https://user-images.githubusercontent.com/2823369/113896374-297a4900-97ca-11eb-8b9a-9ef456c05e3c.png)